Ansible Automation Platform MCP server

 Be sure to:

-• Replace /absolute/path/to/uv with the full path to your uv binary (find with which uv)
+• Replace /absolute/path/to/uv with the output of which uv

 • Replace /absolute/path/to/ansible_mcp with your project directory